 In iOS 15, iPhone users will be able to:

 - Hide their email address

-The fact is, the changes in iOS 15 will require adjustment, testing, restrategizing, and workarounds on the eCommerce marketing side. in iOS 15, Apple will be implementing a countermeasure to the pixel that ESPs put in their emails to track opens.
-This means a substantial percentage of your open tracking will be affected, as almost 54% of smartphone users have iPhones in 2021 (and 65% of smartphone sales in 2021 have been iPhone sales; Apple's market share continues to grow).
+The fact is, the changes in iOS 15 require adjustment, testing, restrategizing, and workarounds on the eCommerce marketing side.
+A substantial percentage of your open tracking will be affected, as almost 54% of smartphone users have iPhones in 2021 (and 65% of smartphone sales in 2021 have been iPhone sales; Apple's market share continues to grow).

-For these users, A/B testing Subject Lines + Email Content will be problematic.
-Additionally, your overall open rates will go down.
-Blocking IP addresses means no location-based segmentation for these users, either.
-That said, the end times are not nigh.
-There’s a lot you can do right now to get ahead of iOS 15, and even if you’re reading this once the update is live, you can use a number of strategies to keep your brand’s email marketing healthy, strong, and improving over time.
+There’s a lot you can do right now to combat iOS 15, and even if you’re reading this once the update is live, you can use a number of strategies to keep your brand’s email marketing healthy, strong, and improving over time.

 The Big iOS 15 and Email Marketing Strategy List

 It’s time to get your email lists squeaky clean.
 Make sure that all your email lists only include active contacts so that you’ll be sending your content and offers to those who will be more receptive and likely to convert.
 If there are email addresses that haven’t opened any of your content for over 18 months, it’s probably time to say good-bye to them.